 A student who chooses to withdraw from a class on or before the "Last Day to Withdraw with a 'W'" will receive a "W" on his or her official transcript, regardless of standing in the class.
-The "Last Day to Withdraw with a 'W'" will normally occur two weeks prior to the last day of classes.
+The "Last Day to Withdraw with a 'W'" will normally occur two weeks prior to the last day of classes of a regular semester-length course.
+This date is adjusted proportionately for shorter terms.